Legislative Break Time Is a Great Time To Advocate for Cities

 To stay up to date on these measures and all other city issues and legislation, the League offers several resources:

-- The League’s Intergovernmental Relations team (IGR) will continue to give updates and analysis on legislative issues through the League’s Cities Bulletin and the LMC website.
+- The League’s Intergovernmental Relations (IGR) team will continue to provide updates and analysis on legislative issues through the League’s Cities Bulletin e-newsletter and the LMC website.

 - Access issue specific fact sheets and toolkits to help communicate city issues to legislators.